arav06/aws-fundies/aws-services-fundamentals.md

 ECS can monitor EC2 instances for free capacity to run containers

- Elastic Container Registry(ECR) is a repository from where we can pull
+Elastic Container Registry(ECR) is a repository from where we can pull containers

 We have a container and we register it in the ECR and now ECS can pull the container from the ECR.
 ECS gets indicated what we expect to run and it can push out the number of containers which we indicate to the ECS cluster of servers that it has setup.
 ECS manages the above.
 We can put our containers in ECR, ECS pulls the containers and then pushes the containers on to the EC2 instances and runs the number of containers we want to